 Americans will never forget the tragedy of September 11, 2001.
-During the attacks on the United States, terrorists overcame the crew of Flight 77; thus attacking the military defense hub of the United States killing 184.
-Now, decades later, Americans and foreign visitors go to Washington D.C. to remember and honor them by visiting the 9/11 Pentagon Memorial.
+During the attacks on the United States, terrorists overcame the crew of Flight 77; thus attacking the military defense hub of the United States and killing 184.
+Now, decades post 9/11, Americans and foreign visitors go to Washington D.C. to remember and honor heroes at the National Pentagon 9/11 Memorial.
 But this isn’t just any stone memorial.
 There’s an impressive explanation and reason for the Pentagon Memorial’s design.

 This blog article may contain affiliate links.
 Full disclosure here.